marmelroy/Localize-Swift/README.md

 # Localize-Swift
 Localize-Swift is a Swift framework that improves i18n and localization with cleaner syntax and in-app language switching.

+## Features

+- Keep the localized .strings file your app already uses.
+- Defaults to device's language but allows for your users to change their current language (example coming soon).
+- A more Swift-like syntax that replaces NSLocalizedString

+## Usage

+Import at the top of each Swift file that sets text:
+'''
+import Localize
+'''

+Wrap every string in Localized():
+'''
+textLabel.text = Localized("Hello World")
+'''

+To get an array of available localizations:
+'''
+Localize.availableLanguages()
+'''

+To change the current language:
+'''
+Localize.setCurrentLanaguage("fr")
+'''

+To reset back to the default translation:
+'''
+Localize.resetCurrentLanaguageToDefault()
+'''

 ### Setting up with Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.